 How Do I Obtain a Misdemeanor Warrant Application?

-At the Criminal Division, you will complete a criminal arrest warrant application form.
-Pursuant to state law there maybe a $20.00 warrant application fee (cash only) except in some cases involving allegations of Family Violence or Stalking.
-You must have the first and last name, complete date of birth and current address for the person(s) you allege committed a crime against you.
-If you do not have all of this information then you probably need to have police assistance in investigating the matter.
-It is always best to report the alleged crime to the police before you come to the Criminal Division attempting to have a warrant issued.
+You must have the first and last name, complete date of birth, and current address for the person(s) you allege committed a crime against you.
+If you do not have all of this information, then you probably need to have police assistance in investigating the matter.
+It is always best to report the alleged crime to the police before you come to the Criminal Division to seek a warrant.

-An essential aspect of this procedure is the duty of the court to insure that the accused has legal due process notice of the warrant application hearing as stated in Georgia law.
-If the court finds that there is insufficient address information, or that mailed notice was returned as undeliverable, then the hearing must be cancelled.
-Therefore, it is absolutely essential for the applicant to provide the court with correct address information for the accused.
+An essential aspect of this procedure is the duty of the court to ensure that the accused has legal due process, notice of the warrant application hearing, as required by Georgia law.
+If the Court determines the address information is insufficient or that the mailed notice was returned as undeliverable, then the matter will be dismissed.